fujitake/smart-building-quick-start-kit/devices/cameras/person-counter/README.en.md

 ### Detect entering and leaving a specified area.

-Put a virtual line in the middle of the screen, and regard the left side of the screen as inside the area and regard the right side of the screen as outside the area.
+Put a virtual line in the middle of the screen (red dotted line), and regard the left side of the screen as inside the area and regard the right side of the screen as outside the area.

 ![](./img/flame0.png)

-Detect when a person overlaps the virtual line (Figure 1), and then when the person has moved to the left or the right of the virtual line (Figure 2 or 3), publish the event of detection to the MQTT broker.
+Detect when a person overlaps the virtual line (Figure 1), and then when the person has moved to the left or the right of the virtual line (Figure 2 or 3), publish the event of detection to an MQTT broker.

 Figure 1.
 ![](./img/flame1.png)